romyaboudarham/M5StickCPlus2-Workshop/README.md

   /*** CUSTOMIZE END ***/
 }
 ```
-**1.2.2a** "Verify" (Build) the code to the device by clicking the **checkmark** in the top left corner &nbsp;&nbsp;&nbsp;&nbsp;
+**1.2.2a** "Compile" the code to the device by clicking the **checkmark** in the top left corner &nbsp;&nbsp;&nbsp;&nbsp;
-   - Verify = translate this code (C++) into machine-readable language (preprocessing → compiles → link)
+   - Compile = translate this code (C++) into machine-readable language
-   - Use verify when manipulating code to make sure you haven't caused errors as you're working
+   - Use compile when manipulating code to make sure you haven't caused errors as you're working

 **1.2.2b** "Upload" the code to the device by clicking the **right arrow** in the top left corner &nbsp;&nbsp;&nbsp;&nbsp;
 - Upload = sending the code to the device, where the code is now stored on the device, so when you disconnect it form your computer the code still lives on the device.
 - use upload when you are ready to upload.
-It will automagically verifies first (because uploading code with syntax errors would be silly)!
+It will automagically compile first (becasue uploading code with syntax errors would be silly)!

 **1.2.3** Open up the "Serial Monitor" by clicking on the magnifying glass near the top right corner (the monitor will either open in a new window or at the bottom of your screen depending on your computer). &nbsp;&nbsp;&nbsp;&nbsp;
    - This is where we will see any text within "Serial.println(...)".